 Vasculitis means inflammation of blood vessels.
 The inflammation can be short term (acute) or long term (chronic), and it can be so severe that it reduces blood flow to tissues and organs.
-This can cause significant organ and tissue damage, especially when vasculitis affects blood vessels in the brain, lungs, kidneys or other vital areas.
+This can cause dangerous organ and tissue damage, especially when vasculitis affects blood vessels in the brain, lungs, kidneys or other vital areas.

 Although the cause of most forms of vasculitis remains unknown, many forms probably are related to a problem with the immune system.
 One theory is that, for unknown causes, the immune system attacks the blood vessels, which causes them to become inflamed.
 Some researchers think this immune attack might be triggered by an infection, drug or something else in the environment.

 There are many different forms of vasculitis, including:

 Polyarteritis nodosa – This affects small- to medium-sized blood vessels in many different parts of the body, especially the skin, intestines, kidneys and nerves.
 It is a progressive illness, meaning it continues to get worse, and it can lead to death.
 It typically occurs in adults in their late 40s or early 50s, and it affects men two to three times more often than women.

 Hypersensitivity vasculitis – This affects the smallest blood vessels (including arterioles, veins and capillaries), especially those in the skin.
 Hypersensitivity vasculitis can be triggered by an allergy (especially a reaction to a medication) or an infection but often the cause is unknown.